-The Card SHALL request a session to be opened to a resource on its transport connection.
-Since the Host provides resources, it replies directly with a session number in its open session response.
+The Card SHALL request a session to be opened to the Copy Protection resource according to the protocol defined in [CCIF 2.0].
+Since the Host provides the Copy Protection resource, it replies with a session number in its response, if the session is opened.

-Two objects defined at Session Protocol Data Unit (SPDU) layer, open_session_request() and open_session_response() are used here.
+Two objects defined at Session Protocol Data Unit (SPDU) layer, open_session_request() and open_session_response() are used to open a session.
 Detailed SPDU data structure and other SPDU objects are defined in [CCIF 2.0].

-SPDU Tag / Object Tag Value Action Direction Open_Session_Request() 0x91 The Card requests a session of the Copy Protection resource to be opened. $Card \rightarrow Host$ Open_Session_Response() 0x92 The Host responds with a session status.
+SPDU Tag / Object Tag Value Action Direction open_Session_Request() 0x91 The Card requests a session of the Copy Protection resource to be opened. $Card \rightarrow Host$ open_Session_Response() 0x92 The Host responds with a session status.
 If opened, a session number is assigned.
-The session number SHALL then be used for all subsequent exchanges of messages (APDUs) between Card and Host.
+The session number is used for all subsequent exchanges of messages (APDUs) between Card and Host.
 Card ← Host